 While I thoroughly enjoyed our bungee jumping adventure, I’m not really trying to sell you on this particular adventure.
 I do hope to convince you of the value of building connection through shared experiences.

-In the workplace, team members who feel connection – who feel cared about, understood and valued give much more of themselves.
-I’m not talking about longer hours.
+In the workplace, team members who feel connected – who feel cared about, understood, and valued give much more of themselves.
+I’m not talking about working longer hours.
 In fact, I’ve spent far more time cautioning people about burning themselves out than I have urging them to work longer or harder.
 I’m talking about tapping into the full potential of what each individual has to offer.
 I’m talking about lighting a fire…not under their feet, but within.

 One of the best ways to build connection is to engage in activities that are important to the other party.
 And I do mean “engage.”
 It’s not enough to just be there.
 A parent who watches their child play with toys is not making the same connection as the parent who is playing the game with their child.
 The same is true for leaders.
 A leader who actively engages with team members is building connection.
 A leader who simply observes or directs is not.

 There are so many ways to build connection with team members.
-Here are a few simple ways to build connection that are high on my list.
+Here are a few simple ways that are high on my list.